wp-plugins/mashsharer/readme.txt

 = Main features Features =

 * Performance improvement for your website as no external scripts and count data is loaded
-* Privacy protection for your user - No permanent connection to Facebook, Twitter and Google needed
+* Privacy protection for your user - No permanent connection to Facebook, Twitter and Google needed for sharing
 * High-Performance caching functionality.
 You decide how often counts are updated.
 * All counts will be collected in your database and loaded first from cache.
 No further database requests than.
 * Up to 10.000 free daily requests